 - Use of the High Level Structure (HLS) has been further streamlined to remain in line and compatible with all other ISO management system standards.

-- For organizations that have already implemented standards based on HLS, the transition should be relatively straightforward compared with other recent transitions such as for ISO 9001.
+- For organisations that have already implemented standards based on HLS, the transition should be relatively straightforward.

 - The transition period is 3 years from 31 October 2019 (the starting date for the transition)